DanielKalicki/MNIST_HighDimentionalComputing/README.md

-# MNIST_HighDimentionalComputing
+# MNIST_HyperdimentionalComputing
-Examples of MNIST classifier using high dimentional computing
+Examples of MNIST classifier using hyperdimentional computing